danielabar/meblog/src/markdown/slowing-down-ai-on-purpose.md

 The most important output in this process is not code, but a living analysis document.

 <aside class="markdown-aside">
-I'm using Claude Code at the VS Code integrated terminal, but this workflow isn't tied to a specific tool, you could do the same with any AI assistant.
+I'm using Claude Code at the VS Code integrated terminal, but this workflow isn't tied to a specific tool, you could do the same with any AI coding assistant.
 </aside>

 ## Establish Context Using Commit History